tomcritchlow/tomcritchlow.github.io/_posts/2017-01-26-f-yeah-side-projects.md

 ## Act 1: Fuck Yeah Spotify

-One rainy day in Seattle in 2011 I was looking out the window at the grey rian and searching for interestingness.
+One rainy day in Seattle in 2011 I was looking out the window at the grey rain and searching for interestingness.
 Spotify hadn't yet launched in the US but it was looking increasingly likely that it would launch any day.

 Having recently taught myself Python to build a books website, stitching APIs together was top of mind and I came up with the simple idea of aggregating the top tweeted Spotify albums every day.